rohithgoud30/rohithgoud30/README.md

 - 👋 Hi, I’m @rohithgoud30
-- 👀 I’m interested in Web Development And Data Science
+- 👀 I’m interested in Norhing
-- 🌱 I’m currently learning Java And Machine Learning
+- 🌱 I’m currently learning Nothing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Contact Me from here https://rohithgoud30.github.io/cv/